Skip to main content

 So what's the background here?
 Steve Glover and I are old friends.
 He is now based in Paris, while my wife and I moved to London in July.
 Years ago, the other Steve taught French in East Lancashire before moving on to other projects, including establishing an early website for French teachers (The Really Useful French Site), working with Digitalbrain, writing the Attitudes course for A-level and authoring the site dolanguages.com, formerly known by different names depending on the language.
 Steve also runs webinars on A-level literature and film, specialisng in how to produce effective essays.
 I'm sure he has done other projects I don't know about!

 As you may know, I taught A-level French for over 30 years - which I loved - and write masses of A-level resources for my website frenchteacher.net.
 I have also been an associate with the AQA awarding body and run numerous training sessions for them on A-level.
 I was Subject Leader/Visiting Lecturer for the University of Buckingham PGCE course for a few years.
-I also wrote a good deal of the teacher guidance for the current A-level on their website.
+I also wrote a good deal of the teacher guidance for the current A-level on the AQA website.

 I pitched this book to Steve back in April.
 We were both ready for a project.
 In fact, we should have written this book some years ago, but we've both been pretty busy!
 We worked out a structure for the book, with Steve focusing primarily on the two hefty chapters about film and literature.
 These two chapters really go into the detail of how to help students tackle the challenge of writing target language essays.
 This had also been a part of the training I used to run for AQA.
 The other chapters were led by me, but we both contributed to every chapter and checked each other's work as we went along.
 If there is a running thread through the book, it reflects our belief in the importance of target language input and communication, supported by focus on vocabulary and grammar, and smart preparation for the exams.
 The emphasis is on practical pedagogy, but we also wanted to make sure we included information about specifications for those new to A-levels.